techsuppdiva/spark-cheat-sheets/README.md

 # spark-cheat-sheets
-Versioned Spark Tuning Cheet-sheets for Enterprise System Admins looking to get into Spark.
+Versioned Spark Tuning Cheat-sheets for Enterprise System Admins looking to get into Spark.